 Grants

-The Local Agriculture and Seafood Act Grant Application is CLOSED.
+The Local Agriculture and Seafood Act Grant Application is OPEN.

 The LASA grant program supports Agriculture, Fisheries, Aquaculture and Forestry industries by investing in Rhode Island’s small and beginning farms.
 The goal is to support the growth, development, and marketing of local food and seafood in Rhode Island.